codepr/codepr.github.io/_posts/2025-01-10-dogfight-binary-protocol.md

             - active: `u8`
             - direction: `u8`

-Pretty small, non-optmized format containing all the information needed to have basic movements and interaction between entities.
-For many fields we could actually use some `nibbles` or encode more aggressively by using each byte space more efficiently, for example, `status`, `direction` and `kind` are likely to not ever reprensent more then a bunch of values, `active` and `alive` are even just 1 bit, so all those informations could be easily packed in 1 or 2 bytes but it's not that pressuring as the full payload is still fairly small
+Pretty small, non-optimized format containing all the information needed to have basic movements and interaction between entities.
+For many fields we could actually use some `nibbles` or encode more aggressively by using each byte space more efficiently, for example, `status`, `direction` and `kind` are likely to not ever represent more then a bunch of values, `active` and `alive` are even just 1 bit, so all those informations could be easily packed in 1 or 2 bytes but it's not that pressuring as the full payload is still fairly small